Wake Forest's Matthew Marsh hitting his stride in his sophomore season

 “Copy and paste me two different times,” Marsh said.
 “That’s the best way to describe my two brothers.”

 Oscar, 26, and Samuel, 24, did a great job of knocking around their little brother in all sports.
-They grew up in Cornwall, which is located in South West England.
+They grew up in Cornwall, in South West England.

 Marsh’s parents are also tall with his father, Tim, is 6-foot-7 and his mother, Angela, is 6-foot.